SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 parentheses, you'll be fine.

+### Get Help {#get-help}

+The Emacs community is very friendly and are often keep to help out.
+I hang out a lot on the [r/emacs subreddit](https://www.reddit.com/r/emacs/) and have gotten tons of tips and troubleshooting help from there.
+[r/planetemacs](https://www.reddit.com/r/planetemacs) is also great --- they focus mostly on packages and blog posts/article links.

+Emacs also has a pretty good documentation and help system.
+You can take the Emacs tutorial using `C-h t`.
+Ask Emacs for help using:

+-   `C-h v` to see the documentation for a variable
+-   `C-h f` to see the documentation for a function
+-   `C-h k` to see what a keybinding does
+-   `C-h m` to show help for the current major and minor modes

+Or read on the [Emacs Wiki](https://www.emacswiki.org/).

 ### Config Inspo {#config-inspo}

 This brings me to my first and (I think) most helpful tip: Get inspired by other